dxc-technology/halstack-style-guide/guidelines/components/input-password/README.md

 The input-password `color`, `typography`, `border`, `spacing`, `width` and `margin` specifications are inherited from the input-text, for reference [check the input-text component documentation]().

+The input-password doesn't have the following text-input elements, therefore, their listed styles don't apply:

+* Placeholder
+* Prefix / Suffix

 ## Accesibility